Baseband-processor/Air-Legacy/README.md

 The challenge is open for everyone who wants to develop a **N**etwork **I**ntrusion **D**etection **S**ystem in perl for counterattacking Air::Legacy attack vectors, every developer who wants to partecipate (and probably beat my library) is welcome!

+**More informations**

+If you are interested in new developments of Air::Legacy see its [official site](https://baseband-processor.github.io/WirelessLegacy.github.io/)

 Requests and collaborations
 ====================================